 Why Your Nest Keeps Losing Power and Other Problems

-8 Common Nest Thermostat Problems
+8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - Your system is making weird noises, including chattering, stuttering, clicking or thumping.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

 - There is a delay notification on your Nest thermostat’s screen, along the lines of “heating is delayed for 2:30 minutes.”

 - The system fan is continuously working, won’t turn on or turns off and on rapidly in a short period of time.

 You might believe something is suspect with your heating and cooling system, but if you just started using the Nest, it’s best to check your thermostat first.
 This is especially pertinent if the weather is mild, and you haven’t been running your heat or air conditioning consistently.